paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 <img src="images/kibana_index_management.png" width="70%" />

 No screenshot, but also automatically started is the Portainer Web Management for Docker, available at https://localhost:9443 .
-This can safely be commented out in the docker-compose file if this is not needed.
+This is useful for managing all the Docker containers, but can safely be commented out in the docker-compose file if this is not needed.